 Slowly, but surely, I am beginning to understand that my son does not see the passage of time as linearly as I do.
 Moreover, his questions have to do with how long these time frames “feel” as opposed to their existence on a calendar.

-He is twelve.
-I am astounded at how difficult learning the basics of the calendar and time progression has been for him.
+At his age, I am astounded at how difficult learning the basics of the calendar and time progression has been for him.
 He did it in circle time at his preschool.
 He reviewed it every day with his brother and me as we homeschooled in the early years.
 He has his own planner than we use to track his days and tasks.

 Children With ADHD And Time Perception

 Desperate to figure out how to help him, I started to do a little research.
-I started with other moms on Facebook (because moms know more than any other source in my experience) and they echoed the same thing.

 Apparently, this calendar and time gap is common in children with learning differences, particularly those with ADHD.